mouleenajaiswal1/mouleenajaiswal1/README.md

 Talking about Personal Stuffs:

-🔭   I’m currently looking for job opportunities in Business analyst Domain
+🔭   I’m currently looking for job opportunities in Business analyst and Data Analyst Domain

 🌱   I have completed learning Full Stack Data Science